rossv/designstorms/README.md

 ### Temporal Patterns

 SCS storm types rely on NRCS dimensionless cumulative rainfall tables that are resampled to the selected storm duration.
+Type I and IA storms ship with their canonical 24-hour curves, while Type II and Type III storms include the published 6-, 12-, and 24-hour tables for better coverage of short durations.
+When a custom duration is requested, the engine snaps to the nearest available NRCS curve (for example, a 4-hour Type II storm uses the 6-hour table) before resampling to the requested length.
 Huff quartiles and additional presets use parameterized Beta(α,β) distributions on [0, 1].
 Custom temporal patterns can be loaded from CSV files containing time and cumulative fraction columns; the curve is normalized and resampled before intensities are derived.

 ### Export Formats